Developer: Ready at Dawn Studios

-Just like previous games, you can upgrade your magic and health with hidden Phoenix Feather and Gorgon Eye chests, as well as using red orbs to upgrade items.
+Just like in previous games, you can upgrade your magic and health with hidden Phoenix Feather and Gorgon Eye chests, as well as using red orbs to upgrade items.
 Most of the hidden chests are easy to find if you explore all areas and pay attention to breakable walls and side paths.
-The best part about this game are the new enemies and bosses which is what makes God of War so epic to begin with.
+The best part about this game is the new enemies and bosses which is what makes God of War so epic to begin with.

 After beating the Basilisk you will come across a few other bosses, but they aren’t large epic enemies like previous games, they are smaller and more challenging combat wise which is fine for the story that it delivers.
 I don’t want to spoil the game and tell you all the bosses right here, but the final boss proved quite a challenge and will test your reflexes for sure.